Tram stop: Tram stops with triangular platforms

+Sunday tram stops

 Not all tram stops are served full-time.
 In the 1920s, Toronto created Sunday stops in addition to regular stops along its streetcar routes.
 Sunday stops were only used on a Sunday and, with few exceptions, were always near a Christian church.
 There were also a few Sunday stops near subway stations that were usable only before 9 am, the Sunday opening time of the subway system.
 However, the Toronto Transit Commission decided to close all Sunday stops on June 7, 2015.
 The TTC found that Sunday stops slow down streetcars making it more difficult to maintain schedules.
 Also, Sunday stops were also unfair to non-Christian places of worship which never had the equivalent of a Sunday stop.
 By 2015, most Sunday stops were along current and former streetcar routes.

+Tram stops with platform screen doors

-The design of tram stops have seen many recent innovations; the Dubai Tram, which opened on 12 November 2014, became the world's first tram system to feature platform screen doors at its tram stops.
+The Dubai Tram, which opened on 12 November 2014, became the world's first tram system to feature platform screen doors at its tram stops.
+Lussail LRT and Tel Aviv Light Rail both have platform screen doors at underground stops.